 C. Provide evidence (e.g., official designation of natural areas, easements, etc.) that existing bird habitat within community limits has legal protection.
 (Exclusions: Leash laws; prohibitions against disturbing nests and wildlife; areas consisting primarily of mowed grass)

-The waters of Lake Michigan and the rivers and streams that empty into it support approximately 150 species of fish.
-More than 90 species of birds have been recorded as potentially breeding within the town.
-Baileys Harbor is the most biologically diverse municipality in the state and is home to many federal and state endangered and protected species.
+Baileys Harbor is one of the most biologically diverse municipalities in the state and is home to many federal and state endangered and protected species.
 Large portions of the town are forested or considered environmentally sensitive, and much of these portions are in permanent conservation due to ownership by The Ridges Sanctuary, The Nature Conservancy, the Door County Land Trust, University of Wisconsin, and the State of Wisconsin Department of Natural Resources (DNR).
-Wooded areas of the town are visible on the 2002 Aerial Photo with Wetland Overlay, which also shows areas zoned Wetland as of June 2005.
+Wooded areas of the Town are visible on the 2002 Aerial Photo with Wetland Overlay, which also shows areas zoned Wetland as of June 2005.
 The 2005 Land Use Inventory and Resources map includes two land use categories designating natural and recreational resources, and also depicts specific resources in the town such as The Ridges Sanctuary, Toft Point, the Mud Lake Wildlife Unit, and many others.
+Much of this coastal wetland area was internationally recognized in 2014 for its globally significant wetland communities that support over 150 species of birds that use the area for staging or nesting during spring and fall migrations.
 Approximately 40-45% of the landmass in Baileys Harbor is protected in one way or another.

 G. Document that there is a segment of the Great Wisconsin Birding and Nature Trail or a designated Important Bird Area within or adjacent to your community.